+Ed 325

-Ed 325 Psychology of Learning 4 credits Study of learning in classroom; theories of learning; organization and retention of knowledge; evaluation of mental processes; factors in the economy of learning.
+Psychology of Learning

+Study of learning in classroom; theories of learning; organization and retention of knowledge; evaluation of mental processes; factors in the economy of learning.
 Includes field experience.
 Prerequisite: Ed 322; corequisite: Ed 324 and 326. (fall, winter)

-Ed 326 Measurement and Evaluation in the Classroom
+Ed 326 Measurement and Evaluation

-in the Classroom 3 credits Concentrated practice in the planning and construction of classroom tests based on instructional objectives, and an overview of standardized tests commonly used in schools.
+in the Classroom 3 credits

+Concentrated practice in the planning and construction of classroom tests based on instructional objectives, and an overview of standardized tests commonly used in schools.

-- Ed 328 Montessori Orientation 5 credits Basic philosophy, principles and procedures of environmental learning within a "prepared environment."
-Perceptual-motor education as utilized by everyday living and learning experiences of the young child. (fall) - Ed 329 Sensorial Education 5 credits Experience with the education of the senses in isolation.
+Ed 328 Montessori Orientation 5 credits

+Basic philosophy, principles and procedures of environmental learning within a "prepared environment."
+Perceptual-motor education as utilized by everyday living and learning experiences of the young child. (fall)

+Ed 329 Sensorial Education 5 credits

+Experience with the education of the senses in isolation.
 Also a study of the acquisition of practical skills within the child through his absorptive and imitative tendencies which lead gradually to abstraction. (fall)

-- Ed 330 General Methods, Media and Materials 5 credits Application of principles of learning and development to preparing, organizing and presenting learning units.
+Ed 330 General Methods, Media and Materials 5 credits Application of principles of learning and development to preparing, organizing and presenting learning units.
 Field experience.
-Prerequisites: Ed 324, 325; corequisites: Ed 340 and 336 or 337. (winter, spring) - Ed 335 Early Childhood Kindergarten 3 credits Principles, organization and methods of teaching. (summer)
+Prerequisites: Ed 324, 325; corequisites: Ed 340 and 336 or 337. (winter, spring)